Archict/firewall/README.md

 }
 ```

 The class you pass in the config must implement this interface.
+It can have dependencies like a Service, they will be
+injected during instantiation.

 `User` is an interface also provided by this Brick: